scarpazza/battlecruiser/README.md

 Find my Soarer's adapter configuration in [m122-emacs.sc](https://github.com/scarpazza/battlecruiser/blob/main/m122-emacs.sc).

-I'm remapping function keys F13-F24 and *extra function keys* (i.e., the ten, pebble-colored keys to the left of the alphanumeric area, corresponding to `sctool`'s identifiers `EXTRA_F1`, `EXTRA_F2`, ... `EXTRA_F10`).
+I'm remapping function keys F13-F24 and the *extra function keys* (i.e., the ten, pebble-colored keys to the left of the alphanumeric area, corresponding to `sctool`'s identifiers `EXTRA_F1`, `EXTRA_F2`, ... `EXTRA_F10`).
 I remap them mostly to sequences of two characters: the first a Control-Comma (`^,`), and the second either a digit or a letter.

 I remap:
 * the first extra function key to the `Esc` key (without explicit remapping, Esc would be where NumLock is normally located in PC keyboards)
 * the last extra function key to the `Hyper` or `Windows` key
 * the remaining 8 extra function keys to `^,`,`<digit>` for digit = {1, 2, 3, ..., 8}.
 * function keys `F13`-`F24` (i.e., the 12 keys above the traditional F1-F12 keys) to `^,`,`<letter>` for letter = {A, B, ..., L}
-* TO DO: key on the inside of the L-shaped Enter key
+* the key on the inside of the L-shaped Enter key to a backslash, for consistency with traditional PC layouts;
+* the key right on the right of the short, left Shift key to generate the `^Z` sequence.
+  That will be my Undo key.
+I'll bind `^Z` to `undo` in emacs as well.

-The 5 ms delays you see between certain steps in my configuration file are needed for proper operation via rdesktop.
+The 5 ms delays you see between certain steps in my configuration file are needed for proper operation through rdesktop.
 You may be able to remove them and preserve function if you intend to operate only on a local system.

 ## Remapped layout